stgoa/recursiveseriation/README.rst

 - GoogleScholar_
 - SIMODS_

-For examples take a look at the notebooks example_points_in_circle.ipynb_ and minimal_example.ipynb_
+For examples take a look at the notebooks:

+- example_points_in_circle.ipynb_
+- minimal_example.ipynb_
+- performance.ipynb_

 Installation
 ------------